danteay/gin-extended/README.md

-# Gin-Gonic Extended Commons
+# Gin-Gonic Extended

-this package stores usefully middlewares and libraries that could be implemented on a Gin project
+This package stores usefully middlewares and libraries that could be implemented on a Gin project

 ## Installation